Post Joint Replacement Care at Home in SW Fort Worth/Burleson TX

 How long will I need help at home after knee replacement surgery?

 For the first three to five days after hospital discharge, staying home completely alone after knee replacement is not recommended for most patients.
 The combination of pain medication effects, restricted weight-bearing, and the need for wound monitoring creates real safety risks.
-If family members cannot provide coverage, professional in-home care provides the safest alternative.
+If family members cannot provide coverage, professional in-home care is the safest alternative.
 After the first week, as pain control stabilizes and mobility improves, many patients with good functional status and an accessible home environment can begin to manage short periods alone — but this should be assessed individually by your care team, not assumed.

 Does BrightStar Care of Burleson provide skilled nursing or only personal care after joint replacement?

-We provide both.
-Our post-surgical home care includes skilled nursing services — wound assessment, dressing changes, medication management, in-home lab draws, DVT monitoring, and clinical communication with your surgical team — as well as personal care services including bathing assistance, safe transfers, ambulation support, meal preparation, and companion care.
+Both.
+Post joint replacement care at home in SW Fort Worth and Burleson includes skilled nursing services — wound assessment, dressing changes, medication management, in-home lab draws, DVT monitoring, and clinical communication with your surgical team — as well as personal care services including bathing assistance, safe transfers, ambulation support, meal preparation, and companion care.
 All care is supervised by our RN Director of Nursing under our Joint Commission Accredited care model.

-Contact BrightStar Care of Burleson
+Contact BrightStar Care of SW Fort Worth/Burleson

 We serve Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, Rendon, and all surrounding communities in SW Fort Worth, Burleson, Joshua, Crowley, Everman, Mansfield, Kennedale, and the greater Johnson and Tarrant County area.